facebookresearch/MetaCLIP/README.md

 ## Pre-trained Models

-MetaCLIP closely adhere to OpenAI CLIP training and model setup (you mostly just need to replace the weights): **to promote rigorous ablation studies and advance scientific understanding**, as in the old "era of ImageNet".
+Meta CLIP closely adhere to OpenAI CLIP training and model setup (you mostly just need to replace the weights): **to promote rigorous ablation studies and advance scientific understanding**, as in the old "era of ImageNet".

-MetaCLIP 2
+Meta CLIP 2

 |    `model_name`     | `pretrained` | Data Card | # of Seen Pairs | Res. | CVQA-LOCAL ZS Acc. |
 |:--------------------|:-------------|:---------:|:---------:|:---------:|:--------------:|